 1. Work on communication

-As mentioned earlier, communication is key to a healthy relationship, so if a sense of loneliness is looming over your head, it’s time to talk to your partner about it.
+As mentioned earlier, communication is key to a healthy relationship, so if a sense of loneliness is looming over your head, it’s time to have a conversation with your partner about it.
 It’s unreasonable and unfair to expect them to know what’s wrong if you don’t at least try to let them know.

 Real-life romantic relationships are not as dreamy or fantasy-like as the ones we read about in novels or magazines or see in romantic movies.